Jieli12/Network-Analysis/index.markdown

 description: ""
 permalink: /
 ---
+# Statistical Analysis of Network Data Based on Python

 This is a Python project for the book [**Statistical Analysis of Network Data: Methods and Models**](https://link.springer.com/book/10.1007/978-0-387-88146-1).